nguyenduytamgithub/linkpi_config_wifi/README.md

 $sudo chmod 755 /usr/sbin/hostapd
 ```

-Note that the `wifi_driver_type` config variable is defaulted to the `nl80211` driver.
-However, if `iw list` fails on the app startup, it will automatically set the driver type of `rtl871xdrv`.
-Remember that even though you do not need to update the config / default value - you will need to use the updated `hostapd` binary bundled with this app.

 #### `dhcpcd`

-Latest versions of raspbian use dhcpcd to manage network interfaces, since we are running our own dhcp server, if you have dhcpcd installed - make sure you deny the wifi interface as described in the installation section.

-TODO: Handle this automatically.

 ## Usage

-This is approximately what occurs when we run this app:

 1. Check to see if we are connected to a wifi AP
 2. If connected to a wifi, do nothing -> exit